On this page

 COPPA control

-COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address and location tracking can all be enabled or disabled at one time.
+You can enable or disable COPPA (Children's Online Privacy Protection Act) restrictions on IDFA, IDFV, city, IP address, and location tracking at one time.
 Apps that ask for information from children under 13 years of age must comply with COPPA.

 Advertiser ID

-The Android Advertising ID is a unique identifier provided by the Google Play store.
-As it's unique to every person and not just their devices, it's useful for mobile attribution.
-This is similar to the IDFA on iOS.
+The Android Advertising ID is a unique identifier that the Google Play store provides.
+Because the ID is unique to every person and not just their devices, it's useful for mobile attribution.
+The Android Advertising ID is similar to the IDFA on iOS.
 Mobile attribution is the attribution of an installation of a mobile app to its original source (such as ad campaign, app store search).
 Users can choose to disable the Advertising ID, and apps targeted to children can't track at all.

 Follow these steps to use Android Ad ID.